Skip to main content

 404 Not Found

-Resource missing or not visible in scope.
+Resource does not exist or is not visible to the requesting key’s scope.

 409 Conflict